microsoft/DeepSpeed/README.md

 ## DeepSpeed Configuration
-DeepSpeed featureds can be enabled, disabled, or configured using a config JSON file that should be specified as `args.deepspeed_config`.
+DeepSpeed features can be enabled, disabled, or configured using a config JSON file that should be specified as `args.deepspeed_config`.
 A sample config file is shown below.
 For a full set of features see [core API doc](https://microsoft.github.io/DeepSpeed/docs/htmlfiles/api/full/index.html).